atlas-lion91/Deployment_6/README.md

 ## Step #5: Utilizing Jenkins Agent for Terraform Script Execution
-We aim to automate the construction of our banking application’s infrastructure across two regions (US-east-1 and US-west-2).
-For each region, we seek to establish:
+> The aim is to automate the construction of our banking application’s infrastructure across two regions (US-east-1 and US-west-2).
+For each region, we need to establish:

-- 1 VPC
+> - 1 VPC
-- 2 Availability Zones
+> - 2 Availability Zones
-- 2 Public Subnets
+> - 2 Public Subnets
-- 2 EC2 Instances
+> - 2 EC2 Instances
-- 1 Route Table
+> - 1 Route Table
-- 1 Security Group (configured for ports 22 and 8000)
+> - 1 Security Group (configured for ports 22 and 8000)

 ### Deploying the Application
-We use a `deploy.sh` script for installing dependencies and deploying the banking application.
+> We use a `deploy.sh` script for installing dependencies and deploying the banking application.

 #### Jenkins Build
-Create a Jenkins build named "deploy_6" to run the `Jenkinsfilev`.
+> Create a Jenkins build named "deploy_6" to run the `Jenkinsfilev`.
 This build encompasses stages such as "Build", "Test", "Clean", "Init", "Plan", and "Apply".
 The "Apply" stage also includes the application's deployment.

 ---

 ## Step #6: Configuring the Application Load Balancer (ALB)
-The ALB ensures an even distribution of incoming web traffic across multiple servers or instances, bolstering the application's availability, responsiveness, and efficiency.
+> The ALB ensures an even distribution of incoming web traffic across multiple servers or instances, bolstering the application's availability, responsiveness, and efficiency.

 ### Setting Up the ALB